-Arrive in San José and check into your luxury hotel or villa.
+Arrive in San José and check into your luxury hotel or villa – we’ve curated some great options right here.
 Explore the highlights of the city, including the National Theater, National Museum of Costa Rica, Central Avenue, and La Sabana Park.
-The city is a vibrant hub of activity, and the more you see, the more you’ll love it.
 There’s nothing better than a stroll around the city to get you in vacation mode!
 Continue by dining at a farm-to-table or authentic Central American restaurant.
 You can find our favorites in our best restaurants in San José guide.
-Or take a walk to the Mercado Central to taste fresh produce and local goods.
-Day 1 can be concluded in a rooftop bar overlooking the cityscape, in a cocktail room sipping your own signature drink or at one of the city’s live jazz and blues clubs.
+Or take a walk to Mercado Central to taste fresh produce and local goods.
+End the day in a rooftop bar overlooking the cityscape, in a cocktail room sipping your own signature drink, or at one of the city’s live jazz and blues clubs.
+Our ultimate private tour takes the guesswork out of hitting all the highlights of San José.

 Day 2: Arenal Volcano and Hot Springs

 Drive to Sarchi in Alajuela Province an hour from San José.
 The quaint Costa Rican town is famed for its hand-painted oxcarts which line streets and gift shops.
 Following a light lunch on the town, continue 2 hours north to Arenal.
-This region is home to tranquil lakes, hot springs and a simmering volcano.
+This region is home to tranquil lakes, hot springs, and a simmering volcano.
+The area is also the natural habitat of adorable sloths, and this sloth experience and hot springs tour combines two of the best things about the Arenal region.
 Here you can relax with a decadent massage with botanical rainforest products.
 Enjoy a magical evening dip in hot springs illuminated by tiki torchlight.
+Arenal has many picturesque hotels, resorts and lodges, which offer enticing amenities and lush, tranquil rainforest scenery.
+Explore our full range of tours in and around Arenal to find the perfect one for you.

 Day 3: Arenal and the Cloud Forest

 Start your morning with a sunrise hike, admiring colorful birds and wildlife as you make your way along the base trail towards Arenal Volcano.
 It’s prohibited to climb to the volcanic summit.
 However, several hikes in the national park allow walking around the base, through forests and old lava fields.
+This volcano hiking tour will help you navigate the area like a pro, or choose a tour that combines exploring the hanging bridges and a chocolate tasting.
 Following lunch, the early afternoon can be spent horseback riding, rafting, or rappelling by tranquil Arenal Lake.
 Later in the day, drive to Monteverde Cloud Forest Biological Reserve.
 Check into your hotel then take an eerie night tour of the Cloud Forest with a local naturalist guide.
 The forest comes alive at night as armadillos scuttle across pathways and two-toed sloths rustle leaves as they climb trees.
-Your guide will keep you safe and identify animals and birdlife of interest during your tour.

 Day 4: Monteverde

-After a late breakfast, spend a couple of hours learning about the crop-to-cup process of coffee making at a local coffee bean farm. take a chocolate-making lesson and sample a sweet, tasty glass of sugar cane juice.
-In the afternoon, take the coastal drive to pristine shores of Manuel Antonio National Park 3 hours south and after booking into your ocean-view hotel, enjoy a romantic sunset dinner overlooking the Pacific Ocean.
+After a late breakfast, spend a couple of hours learning about the crop-to-cup process of coffee making at a local coffee bean farm, which is made easy and fun with this classic coffee tour.
+But if you have more of a sweet tooth, take a chocolate-making lesson and sample a sweet, tasty glass of sugar cane juice.
+Afterwards, take the coastal drive to the pristine shores of Manuel Antonio National Park 3 hours south.
+After checking into your ocean-view hotel, enjoy a romantic sunset dinner overlooking the Pacific Ocean.

 Day 5: Manuel Antonio

-Continue your 7 days Costa Rica itinerary with one of the top attractions.
-Manuel Antonio National Park on the western Pacific coast boasts some of Costa Rica’s most beautiful beaches, forest trails, and a verdant rainforest teeming with wildlife.
-It may be the smallest park in Costa Rica but it’s a great place for viewing the very social Capuchin, Squirrel, and Howler Monkeys.
-Take a guided tour in the morning or head for Quepos.
+Continue your Costa Rica adventure at one of the country’s top attractions.
+Manuel Antonio National Park boasts some of Costa Rica’s most beautiful beaches, forest trails, and a rainforest teeming with wildlife.
+It may be the smallest park in Costa Rica, but it’s a great place for viewing Capuchin, Squirrel, and Howler Monkeys.
+Take a guided tour in the morning, and then head for Quepos.
 This friendly harbor town on the coast has a great mix of shops, cafes, restaurants, and markets.
-Stay here for lunch of fresh seafood before taking a sea kayaking expedition through mangroves at Dama Island Estuary or topping up your tan on the beach.
-End the day with a sunset catamaran cruise and see the coastline and jungle from a different perspective.
+Stay here for lunch of fresh seafood before taking a sea kayaking expedition through mangroves at Dama Island Estuary.
+Finally, end the day with a catamaran cruise and see the coastline and jungle from a different perspective.
+Folding in all these experiences is easy with this 6-day tour of the Pacific coast and Arenal.

 Day 6: Santa Juana and Cartago